 If you have leftover mashed potatoes, store them by freezing them for up to 1 month.
 Freezing potatoes is a great way to extend their shelf life and enjoy them at a later date.
 Simply transfer the cooled mashed to an airtight container with a fitting lid and place them in the freezer.
 This will help prevent freezer burn and keep the potatoes fresh.

-It’s also a good idea to portion out the mashed before freezing them.
+It’s also a good idea to portion out the mashed before freezing it.
 This way, you can thaw and reheat only as much as you need.
 When reheating frozen mashed potatoes, be sure to add a little bit of milk or cream to them before doing so.
 This will help restore their creamy consistency and prevent them from becoming dry or crumbly.

 Mashed potatoes can be frozen for up to 1 month and after that, the potatoes will have a dry, crumbly texture and will be very unappetizing.
 Also, the texture will change and they will not taste as good as they were when they were first made.
 Therefore, it is best to eat frozen potatoes within 1 month of making them.